opauloh/react-performance/README.md

   `npm run serve`.

 - The component that are going to be lazy loaded need to be exported as default!
-- The `<React.Suspense />` component can be anywhere as long it is a parent of the lazy loaded component (it will only work when attempting to load the lazy loaded component)
+- The `<React.Suspense />` component for the current version of React can be anywhere as long it is a parent of the lazy loaded component (it will only work when attempting to load the lazy loaded component).
+Altough, in the future with concurrent mode, we want to avoid putting it conditional (inside a State for example, because it can take a certain ammount of time to get the fallback to appear)

 ```js
 <div style={{width: 400, height: 400}}>